atimpone/aws-foundation-journey/README.md

 # Guides

+---
+**Review Note: Current Focus - Step 1 - Establish Initial Foundation and Development Environemnts**

+The first guide is currently in the final draft stages and being reviewed before our attention will shift toward addressing guidance for the most common and highest priority fast follow-on capabilities.
+After addressing the highest priority fast follow-on capabilities, we'll move on to the third guide, preparing for and building out the initial test and production environments.
+In the meantime, if you have comments and suggestions on any of the guides, regardless of their state of completion, see [CONTRIBUTING](CONTRIBUTING.md).

+---

 |     |     |     |
 |:---:|:---:|:---:|
 |<a href="1-dev-environments/README.md"><img src="images/number-1.png"/></a><br>**[Establish Initial Foundation and Development Environments](1-dev-environments/README.md)**|<a href="2-fast-follow-on/README.md"><img src="images/number-2.png"/></a><br>**[Establish Fast Follow-On Capabilities](2-fast-follow-on/README.md)**|<a href="3-test-production/README.md"><img src="images/number-3.png"/></a><br>**[Expand Foundation and Establish Test and Production Environments](3-test-production/README.md)**|